pragithub173/Foodys/Foodys/Readme.txt

 ===========================================
 The APIs used and there keys are:

-Google API key:
+Google API key

-Yelp API key:
+Yelp API key

 Client ID